 The classic fallacy of pure argument from pathos, ignoring facts and calling on emotion alone.
 E.g., “If you don’t agree

 that witchcraft is a major problem just shut up

-for a moment and picture in your mind all those poor moms crying
+for a moment and feel for all those poor moms crying

 bitter tears for their innocent tiny

 children whose cozy little beds and happy tricycles lie all cold and abandoned,

 ("PC"): A postmodern fallacy that the nature of a thing or situation can